 Which is totally fine, but also not the only way it's done.
 Guys, if you have a gay man who likes sports and killing things and the blood of his enemies smeared all over his war banner, that's cool.
 You don't need to stress how

 he seems in comparison to "those other gay guys", because, whoa, it's not actually that important.
 A man is a man, and if that man is gay, that man is gay, and, as I've repeatedly stated before, he's going to have his own personality.
 That personality probably has pretty much nothing to do with his sexuality.

 If you have a gay girl who likes flowers and pink and fights the world's darkness with eyeshadow and lipstick, that's lovely.
 You don't need to stress how

 As for bisexual and pansexual characters: it's an unfortunate truth that biphobia is currently more wide-spread than homophobia.
-Even within the GBLT&c community, there are members who have mixed feelings.
-But nonetheless, your bisexual character follows the same rules as your gay or lesbian characters.
+Even within the LGBT+ community, there are members who have mixed feelings.
+Nonetheless, your bi/pansexual character follows the same rules as your gay or lesbian characters.
 The rule being: there are no rules!
 They're a person, and all people are different, and your bi/pansexual character should be no different.

 Got that down?
 Sweet.
 Phase 3:

-Transsexuality.
+Transgender.
 This is a massively complex subject, and requires tons of research aside from this article.
 Why?
-To put it simply: the medical procedures that are (usually) involved.
+For one thing, the hormones and medical procedures that may be involved.